Normal crossing immersions, cobordisms and flips: Preliminaries

 \subsubsection{A non-useful subdivision}

 There is another kind of subdivision in cubical manifolds.
 While simple, it is, from the view of cobordisms of normal crossing hypersurfaces, boring.
+But we record it here for curiosity's sake.
 Specifically, consider a cubulation $X$ of a $d$-manifold $M$.
 The normal crossing hypersurface of $X$ divides every $d$-cube of $M$ into $2^d$ smaller $d$-cubes.
 It divides every edge into two components, each of which can be cancelled out with each other in a cobordism.
 We obtain:

 \begin{prp} The hypersurface of the above subdivision is cobordant to the trivial hypersurface; the empty one. \end{prp}